 Moreover, the presence of collapsed or unsafe buildings at the fringe of some of the access roads to the main cities and villages, compromised even more the accessibility, especially where the road affected was the only way of access.
 The most recent primary road infrastructure, based on the "Quadrilatero Umbria-Marche" (State Road 76 "Vallesina" and State Road 77 "Val di Chienti"), Fig.2, has not suffered substantial damage, with the only exception of the State Road 4 "Salaria", interrupted due to landslides (Farabollini et al., 2018).
-Many municipal and provincial roads have suffered a worsening of accessibility, also caused by very little maintenance in recent years due to the scarce financial resources of the management responsibility of the former state-road network to the Regional authorities, which in turn has established a partnership with "Anas"8 for the maintenance of the aforementioned road network.
-This transfer of powers has caused a fragmentation of potential projects (divided between Anas, Provinces and Municipalities, with the Region only responsible as the owner for the ex-Anas viability), with the result that in the "Piano Operativo del Fondo Sviluppo e Coesione Infrastrutture 2014-2020"9, approved with the "CIPE"10 Resolution 25/2016, in the Marche's territory no road project has been funded.
+Many municipal and provincial roads have suffered a worsening of accessibility, also caused by very little maintenance in recent years due to the scarce financial resources of the managing institutions (Fig.3).
+Also due to these criticalities, the Provinces of Marche have returned the management responsibility of the former state-road network to the Regional authorities, which in turn has established a partnership with "Anas" for the maintenance of the aforementioned road network.
+This transfer of powers has caused a fragmentation of potential projects (divided between Anas, Provinces and Municipalities, with the Region only responsible as the owner for the ex-Anas viability), with the result that in the "Piano Operativo del Fondo Sviluppo e Coesione Infrastrutture 2014-2020", approved with the "CIPE" Resolution 25/2016, in the Marche's territory no road project has been funded.